truongsonghiep/journey-to-the-west/chapter-074.md

 you know which of the great kings would like to devour the Tang Monk?”
 “Captain,” said another Little Wind Cutter, “do you mean that you don‟t know?”
 “Don‟t I know more than you?” snapped Pilgrim.
-“You are the ones who may not know the truth of the matter, and that‟s why I was sent to give you a thorough interrogation.”
+“You are the ones who may not know the truth of the matter, and that's why I was sent to give you a thorough interrogation.”
 The Little Wind Cutter said, “Our great great king and the second great king have long resided in the Lion-Camel Cave of the Lion- Camel Ridge.
 Our third great